 Dear Mr./Ms. [Name of hiring manager],

-Thank you for offering me the opportunity to work at [company name] as a [job title].
+Thank you for allowing me to work at [company name] as a [job title].
 I sincerely appreciate your time and consideration.
-However, I have decided that this is not a fit for my career goals.
+However, this is not a fit for my career goals.

 Again, thank you for taking the time to meet with me and consider me for your company.
-Best wishes for your continued success.
+I wish you continued success.

 Sincerely,